MarcinOrlowski/trans-tool/docs/checks/formatting-values.md

 ## Description ##

-The `FormattingValues` validators looks for commonly used `print()`-alike formatting values syntax, where placeholders like `%s` or `%d` are replaced with corresponding values at runtime.
-It assumes that the code expects the same placeholders to be available regardless of language version therefore it check if all placeholders used in original string are also present in translation string and if the order of said placeholders is preserved as this is also often crucial for the application to run properly.
+The `FormattingValues` validator looks for commonly used `print()`-like formatting values syntax, where placeholders like `%s` or `%d` are replaced with corresponding values at runtime.
+It assumes that the code expects the same placeholders to be available regardless of the language version;
+therefore, it checks if all placeholders used in the original string are also present in the translation string and if the order of said placeholders is preserved, as this is often crucial for the application to run properly.

 ## Configuration file ##